Click on the question below to view the answer.

 How much time per week will this class take?

 On average, video lessons are 20 minutes long.
 Most of observation activities take 15-30 minutes, though certain weeks might be slightly longer or shorter.
 Quizzes are also offered weekly, and these will be relatively short (about 5 minutes).
-The midterm exam and final exam are a little longer (about 2o minutes).
+The midterm and final exams are longer (about 2o-30 minutes).
 There will be weekly reading assignments, and these will vary based on your child’s reading level.
-Other optional activities will be suggested if you want to increase your child’s exposure to the material.

 What supplies or books will I need besides what’s included in the course?